BrouthenKamel/Local-Search-HPO-in-CNNs/README.md

 python src/optim/sa_optimization/main.py
 ```

-Absolutely — here’s a **clean, README-ready “Results” section** that matches the paper’s actual findings and phrasing, but stays simple and GitHub-friendly:

 ## Results

 The proposed **Stochastic Best Improvement with Progressive Halving (SBI-PH)** method was tested on **MobileNetV3-Small** using the **CIFAR-10** dataset.